henry-pan/fe3h-meals/README.md

 Simply click the checkboxes for two characters and the webapp will display the list of meals that both characters like.

+## Future Features

+* After selecting the first character, display an icon on all characters that have supports with the selected character.

 ## Credits

 Meal data obtained from [Serenes Forest](https://serenesforest.net/three-houses/monastery/dining-hall/).